IODD TRIM Tool

 ## 3. What is TRIM?

-### Benefits of TRIM
+### Why TRIM matters

-* When the SSD's write speed has noticeably slowed down.
+* When write speed has dropped noticeably

 ## 4. UI Layout